antvis/G6/docs/manual/middle/states/custom-behavior.en.md

     graph.setItemState(item, 'active', true);
   },
   onCanvasClick(e) {
-    // shouldUpdate can be rewrited by users.
+    // shouldUpdate can be overrode by users.
 Returning true means turning the 'active' to be false for all the nodes if (this.shouldUpdate(e)) {
       removeNodesState();
     }